-Hi I am form Norway and I Lovemaking things.
+Hi I am form Norway.

 My first attempt at making wooden sunglasses was 4 years ago, but that attempt did not succeed very well.
 But about half a year ago I finally succeeded.
 My research in the project started basically from scratch.
 At the beginning I had only a very basic homebuilt cnc(I still use) it and no clue about how to program it, neither how to draw in a CAM/CAD software.
 But now as I am 18 years old I know a lot more :P, have more experience, but my English is still rusty.